 The phrase "pattern of late notification" is the Welsh Government confirming that DHCW systematically fails to tell its overseers when things go wrong — until it is too late to intervene.
 The people who designed the oversight framework are now admitting the oversight framework does not work.

-At DHCW's Public Accountability Meeting in January 2026, Thomas was asked to demonstrate the return on hundreds of millions of pounds in public investment.
-Her answer:
+At DHCW's Public Accountability Meeting in January 2026, Thomas was asked to demonstrate the return on over GBP 200 million in identifiable programme costs:

 "We don't have an ROI on all of our investments."